TL;DR

 Be 100% Honest: When you apply, you will be asked questions about your health, lifestyle (including smoking and alcohol consumption), and family medical history.
 Answer them with complete honesty.
 Withholding information, even accidentally, is the number one reason claims are rejected.

-We believe that our duty to our customers extends beyond simply finding them the right policy.
+We believe that our duty to our customers extends beyond simply finding them a strong fit for your needs.
 A true safety net involves proactive support for your health and wellbeing.
 That's why we're proud to offer all WeCovr customers complimentary access to CalorieHero, our exclusive AI-powered calorie and nutrition tracking app.

 We understand that prevention is the best cure.
 By empowering our customers with tools to manage their diet, maintain a healthy weight, and make positive lifestyle choices, we are investing in their long-term health.
 It’s our way of showing that we care about you, not just your policy.
 It's a partnership for a healthier, more secure future.